DONATE NOW

 How will the demographic data I share in this form be used and stored?

 • ArtsFund understands that collecting demographic data from your staff and board can present both logistical and personal challenges, especially if your organization is composed of and/or centers members of marginalized communities.
-To that end, we wanted to share a little more information about why we ask for this data, how it’s used, and how it’s stored.
-Please view our Demographic Data Use Statement.
+To that end, we are sharing more information about why we ask for this data, how it’s used, and how it’s stored.
+Please click here to view our Demographic Data Use Statement.

 Applying with a Fiscal Sponsor